nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. **Enhanced Memory Retention:** Thanks to lesSON's inbuilt [spaced repetition](#definitions) system, you can supercharge your memory and recall the important details needed.
 The app optimizes when you should review your flashcards, ensuring you remember and grasp complex concepts with ease.
-2. **Intuitive Card Categorization:** lesSON helps you categorize your flashcards based on subject.
+2. **Intuitive Card Categorisation:** lesSON helps you categorize your flashcards based on subject.
 This feature makes it a breeze to organize and access specific topics, keeping your study sessions focused and productive.

 *... and many more!*